 Mobile Dine Check-In

 Normally, before being seated at a Disney World restaurant, you check-in at the host stand at the entrance to the restaurant.
-When Disney World reopens, that will no longer be the case and guests will get sent directly to their tables.
+Instead, now guests have the opportunity to get sent directly to their tables.

 How does that happen?
 Disney’s Mobile Dine Check-In app.